dgavigan/davegavigan.com/src/pages/jobs/rentpath-senior-engineer.md

 ---

-* Worked in a large team of developers building rent.com, a public facing site where performance was paramount.
-Built in React with TypeScript.
+* Developed high-performance features for rent.com using React and TypesScript in a dynamic team setting.
-* Expected to be self motivated with a strong ability to produce production grade code
+* Demonstrated self-motivation and excellence in delivering production-grade code within a fast-paced environment
-* Ruby on rails re-write leveraging feature flips and A/B Testing with an emphasis on SEO and web performance
+* Contributed to a Ruby on Rails rewrite, implementing feature flips and A/B testing to optimize conversions and overall site performance
-* React, TypeScript, Redux, Redux Thunk, NodeJS, GraphQL, Jest & Nightwatch
+* React, TypeScript, NodeJS, GraphQL